sambanova/sambanova-ai-provider/README.md

 You need to use any of the following models for visual understanding:

-- Llama3.2-11B-Vision-Instruct
-- Llama3.2-90B-Vision-Instruct
 - Llama-4-Maverick-17B-128E-Instruct
 - Llama-4-Scout-17B-16E-Instruct

-SambaNova vision models don't support URLs.

-Llama 3.2 models support single image requests, while Llama 4 models support up to five (5) images per request.
+SambaNova vision models support up to five (5) images per request.
+They don't support URLs.

 ### Tool calling